 However, once I read this Forbes article by Dr. Karen Pine, professor of psychology at the University of Hertfordshire and fashion psychologist, I made the decision to put on actual clothes.

-This means that if you’re wearing comfy clothing that you would when binge-watching Netflix, you’ll be more lazy.
+This means that if you’re wearing comfy clothes that you would when binge-watching Netflix, you’ll be lazy.

 Of course, this doesn’t mean that you have to wear a suit and tie.
 But, you should at least put on something besides sleepwear.

 Personally, jeans and a t-shirt are just enough to put in a more productive mindset.
 But when I need to crush it, putting on a button-down shirt takes me to a whole new zone.

 Again, I get that you become a freelancer to escape schedules.
 But, in order for you to remain productive, you should establish a daily schedule.
 Doing so will keep you organized, focused, and motivated.

 For example, you could use the first couple of hours every morning to plan your day, respond to emails, and update your social channels.
 After that, you would set aside between nine and noon for work, take an hour lunch break, and then work from one to four.
 From four to five you could get back to emails or return phone calls.